-These results suggest that our subprotocols capture relevant event structural phenomena as well as linguistically trained annotators can and that they may serve as effective alternatives to existing protocols while not requiring any linguistic expertise.
+These results not only suggest that our subprotocols effectively capture the relevant event structural phenomena, but that they may even serve as effective alternatives to these other protocols while not requiring any linguistic expertise.

 5 Corpus Annotation

 We collect crowd-sourced annotations for the entirety of UD-EWT.
 Predicate and argument spans are obtained from the PredPatt predicate-argument graphs for UD-EWT available in UDS1.0.
 The total number of items annotated for each subprotocol is presented in Table 1.